 The Waiting Game

 Place the dyed T-shirt in a plastic bag, letting it sit for at least 6-8 hours, though overnight is best.
-This patience-testing period allows the dye to set properly.
+This patience-testing period allows the dye to be set properly.

 Rinse and Reveal!

 - With cold water, rinse the T-shirt until the water runs clear.
-This moment, my friend, is pure magic.
+This moment, my friend is pure magic.
 As the excess dye washes off, your heart design emerges!

 - Wash with a mild detergent in warm water.